Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

 Soon after, Jewish Christians fled the persecution in Jerusalem—bringing with them the Gospel that came with the power of the Holy Spirit that enabled them to “speak in tongues” (different languages).

 The Gospel exploded from Antioch

-In 70 A.D., many Jews and Christians escaped persecution by going to neighboring countries.
+In 70 A.D., many Jews and Christians escaped persecution by visiting neighboring countries.
 Some Christians, like Barnabas, went to Antioch.

 The city of Antioch was the birthplace of Christianity as we know it today.
-Foreigners flocked the port city for trade and business.
-It was the platform that launched Paul and Barnabas’ missionary journey to the rest of the known world.
+Foreigners flocked to the port city for trade and business.
+The platform launched Paul and Barnabas’ missionary journey to the rest of the known world.